Like anything else powered by software and perpetually tethered to the internet, connected cars are susceptible to cyberattacks.

 The holidays are almost here, and none of us can afford expensive car repairs.
 Starting at only $99 a month, CarShield offers customizable and flexible payment plans with no long-term contracts.
 CarShield has helped over 1 million customers.
 It’s America’s No. 1 auto protection company, for good reason.

 If you have an extended warranty on your vehicle, you’re probably wondering how CarShield is different.
-Simply put, it picks up where your warranty drops off or to fill gaps in coverage.
+Simply put, it picks up where your warranty drops off or fills gaps in coverage.

 Save even more for being a listener of Kim’s show!
 Call CarShield at 800-CAR-6000 and mention code KIM or visit CarShield.com/Kim and use code KIM to save 10%!